parasaurolophus/home-automation/README.md

 5. Restart the Node-RED process

-6. Create a fork of <https://github.com/parasaurolophus/home-automation>
+6. Create a copy of <https://github.com/parasaurolophus/home-automation>
-   so that you can easily customize your configuration and use Git to safely manage it
+   so that you can easily customize your configuration and use Git to safely manage it (you can, of course, create a fork but pull requests that include changes to the home automation configuration will be declined)

-7. Use Node-RED's "open project" feature to clone your forked repository into your local project folder
+7. Use Node-RED's "open project" feature to clone your copied repository into your local project folder

 8. In a terminal,
    ```
-   cd ~/.node-red/<user>/projects/home-automation/dashboard
+   cd ~/.node-red/projects/home-automation/dashboard
+   npm install
    npm run build
    ```
    to create the
-   _~/.node-red/&lt;user&gt;/projects/home-automation/dashboard/dist_ directory
+   _~/.node-red/projects/home-automation/dashboard/dist_ directory

 If all goes well, opening the Node-RED editor will allow you to examine and modify these flows.
-Browsing to your Node-RED instance's URL with .../dashboard_ added will open the [Vuetify](https://vuetifyjs.com/) based dashboard.
+Browsing to your Node-RED instance's URL with _/dashboard_ added to the end will open the [Vuetify](https://vuetifyjs.com/) based dashboard.
 Note that you will have to edit the contents of _Automation_ and _Hue_ flows to match your hardware setup and scene configuration in order for the Hue controls to be generated on the dashboard and the time and date based lighting automations to have the intended effect.

 ## Dependencies